 Our 3-week non-residential summer program, July 13 - 31st, exposes Bay Area high school students from underrepresented groups to the exciting field of AI with a focus on biomedical applications.

 Participants engage with academics and professionals in the field to learn about cutting-edge ideas, such as AI applied to biology and healthcare.

 Applications for the 2020 summer program are available now!

 What is AI and UCSF AI4ALL?

 Artificial Intelligence (AI) is a branch of computer science that allows computers to make predictions and decisions, solve problems, and perform tasks.
 It's a technology that's rapidly changing the world and has impact across all disciplines and industries.
 AI has amazingly broad applications, and we need people with comparably broad set of experiences, worldviews, and identities working on AI.
 However, there is a distinct lack of diversity of people in the AI community, leading to a lack of diversity of thought.
 This results in technology biased for certain demographics, needs and values, accruing the benefits of AI to the few instead of the all.

-The camp will run from July 8 to July 26, 2019.
-The program targets current 9th-11th graders (rising 10-12th graders) from racial/ethnic groups dramatically underrepresented in AI: Black, Hispanic/Latinx, and Native American.
+The camp will run from Monday, July 13 to Friday, July 31, 2020.
+The program targets current 9th-12th graders from racial/ethnic groups dramatically underrepresented in AI: Black, Hispanic/Latinx, and Native American.
 Applications from young women are particularly encouraged.